3hr1st1n0/computer-science-class/journal.md

 # September 6th, 2023
 I have finally finished the first Module of Python Essentials 1.
 I took the test and got an 90%.
 I have also learned how to do print("Hello World!")
+# September 8th, 2023
+Today, I have finally started learning what a function and a string is!
+This is something I've been wanting to learn for awhile.
+Totally great.
+Totally.